 National Food Security Act

 “No person shall be deprived of his life or personal liberty except according to the procedure established by law.”
-Article 21 of the Indian Constitution, amongst other articles, places the issue of food security in the right perspective.
+Article 21 of the Indian Constitution, amongst other articles, places the issue of food security in the proper perspective.
 In India, it is now believed that the Right to Food is a guaranteed fundamental right of every citizen.
-This comes from the fact that our very independence from the British rule was based on a vision for the country where without adequate provision of balanced food to its people, India will never truly achieve Swaraj.
-Considered to be landmark legislation to alleviate the conditions of the poor and the population’s food insecurities, the National Food Security Act (NFSA) of 2013 offers legal rights and entitlements with respect to food for all.
+This comes from the fact that our very independence from British rule was based on a vision for the country where without adequate provision of balanced food to its people, India will never truly achieve Swaraj—considered to be landmark legislation to alleviate the conditions of the poor and the population’s food insecurities, the National Food Security Act (NFSA) of 2013 offers legal rights and entitlements concerning food for all.
 This article talks about the various essentials of the NFSA.

 The objective of the National Food Security Act of 2013 is as follows: